Fynd & the magical Handyside Arcade

 Initially we got £3.00 a day (How mad is that..?)
 Over time, once they realised we had a natural talent for buying & selling that went up to £6.00 & then eventually £10.00.

 We were switched on & worked really hard, as despite the rubbish money, it was a really cool job in a cool place, where fascinating people (& hippies) hung out.

 The Handyside Arcade was demolished in 1987, in the name of 'progress,' to make way for the Eldon Garden shopping complex.

 That's the one where half the shops remain empty even today & hardly anyone goes.
 A sterile & useless modern monument, to poor planning judgment, tunnel vision & developer greed.

 A major focal point of the city's youth culture was destroyed forever along with it.
 It remains the greatest act of architectural & cultural vandalism, that we have ever seen take place in the city.

 The Council officers who signed off on that project at the expense of preserving the Handyside, should (in our view) still today, be hunted down, publicly whipped & jailed for life.

 This is Moondancer (AKA Robert Stott RIP, an Acade & Newcastle legend, proper Old Skool), who was a great chum of ours.

-That dude that was on Celeb BB this year, James Whale (Editor’s note: bit of a dick), used to do the Night Owls show on Metro Radio at the time & Moondancer would ring up all the time, off his rocker & chat nonsense to him.
+That dude that was on Celeb Big Brother one year, James Whale (Editor’s note: bit of a dick), used to do the Night Owls phone in show on Metro Radio at the time & Moondancer would often ring up, off his nut & chat nonsense to him.